Decorative neutral curve divider

 Quick wins help too.
 When teams see RevOps delivering real improvements — faster reporting, better lead quality, simpler processes — resistance drops.

-Technical Debt and Legacy Systems
+Dealing with Technical Debt and Old Systems

 Many orgs inherit years of technical mess: customizations nobody understands, integrations that break constantly, and data quality nightmares.
 Cleaning it up takes time.